killtacnine/ctfs/umassctf_2024/pwn/bench-225/README.md

 The `motivation` function just lets us enter those 1000 bytes previously mentioned, but we don't want to stack overflow while gathering our leaks!

 Using `telescope` in `gef` after we break point at the `fgets` call, we can start using some format bugs to leak data.
-If we enter '%9$p' we get the cookie!
+If we enter `%9$p` we get the cookie!

 ## ROP Funz

-Since we can use ROP, let's check if there are any useful functions or one-gadgets we might've missed...
+Since we can use ROP now, let's check if there are any useful functions or one-gadgets we might've missed...

 No one-gadgets, but there is a function that is not called from anywhere named `the_boats`.
 Decompiling this reveals a ton of useful ROP gadgets:

 ![gadgets](./media/gadgets.png)